How this Festival came to be

 Then the penny dropped!
 Why not create an event that brings together the therapeutic community with with artistes from the performing arts to raise awareness and conciousness of human rights violations?

-That idea brought us here tonight in this wonderful Lodge space that is dedicated to the Mind, Body and Soul.
-In this space the Festival will bring together artists, actors and musicians to create performances that are quite unique in that they feature aerial dance using these superb facilities.
-This is not a theatre, but let us see what we can do!
+That idea brought us to start the Social Arts Festival in 2018 in a wonderful Lodge.space that is dedicated to the Mind, Body and Soul.
+In this space the Festival brings together artists, actors and musicians to create performances that are quite unique in that they feature aerial dance using these superb facilities.
+This is not a theatre, but something more.
+It’s a space of soul, like minded people, with an incredible vibe and fantastic studios which we adopt for the performance and amazing healthy food served at the cafe area.
+Join us for this unique journey and experience!

-The nature of the work you will see tonight will deal with deeply personal questions of identity, questions about relationships and as well as the big social questions
+The nature of the work you will see during the event will deal with deeply personal questions of identity, questions about relationships and as well as the big social questions.

 This is entirely consistent because while the causes of conflict may be in large scale rivalries between nations and economies and concern huge cultural and ideological clashes.
 Those who bear the consequences of these conflicts do so on deeply personal level.
 Where they may ask fundamental questions about their identity and how they relate to others.